- 1.01: Definitions

 Licensee.
 For the purposes of 260 CMR 1.00 through 10.00 the term “licensee” shall include Speech-Language Pathologists and Audiologists licensed by the Board and Speech-Language Pathology Assistants and Audiology Assistants certified by the Board except where specified.

-(a) The application of principles, methods, and procedures for the measurement, testing, identification, appraisal, prediction, consultation, counseling, instruction and research related to the development and disorders of speech, voice, or language for the purpose of diagnosing, designing and implementing programs for the amelioration of such disorders and conditions.
+- The application of principles, methods, and procedures for the measurement, testing, identification, appraisal, prediction, consultation, counseling, instruction and research related to the development and disorders of speech, voice, language, or swallowing for the purpose of diagnosing, designing and implementing programs for the amelioration of such disorders and conditions.

-(c) The ability to provide aural habilitation/rehabilitation services, for which the Speech-Language Pathologist has been properly trained, to the hearing impaired.
+- The provision of aural habilitation/rehabilitation services, for which the Speech-Language Pathologist has been properly trained, to persons with hearing loss.